cjdelisle/OpenWRT-EN751221-Builds/readme.md

 OpenWRT for EN751221 devices including the SmartFiber XP8421-B and TP-Link Archer VR1200v (v2).

-**WARNING:** This OS is *minimal*, there is no support for Ethernet, wifi, or USB yet.
+**WARNING:** This OS is *minimal*, there is support for USB but not Ethernet or wifi yet.
 You can only communicate with it using UART.
 Drivers for these devices have not yet been written.

-LAST BUILD: SEPT 12 2025
+LAST BUILD: SEPT 19 2025